PKPDAI/PKDocClassifier/README.md

 ### 2. Data download and parsing - Optional

 If you would like to reproduce the steps taken for data retrieval and parsing you will need to download the whole MEDLINE dataset and store it into a spark dataframe.
-However, you can also skip this step and use the parsed data available at [data/subsets/](https://github.com/fgh95/PKDocClassifier/tree/master/data/subsets).
+Alternatively, you can also skip this step and use the parsed data available at [data/subsets/](https://github.com/fgh95/PKDocClassifier/tree/master/data/subsets).
 Alternatively, follow the steps at [pubmed_parser wiki](https://github.com/titipata/pubmed_parser/wiki/Download-and-preprocess-MEDLINE-dataset) and place the resulting `medline_lastview.parquet` file at _data/medline_lastview.parquet_.
 Then, change the [spark config file](https://github.com/fgh95/PKDocClassifier/blob/master/sparksetup/sparkconf.py) to your spark configuration and run:

 ````bash
 python scripts/getready.py